schoolhouse-io/colmena-realworld-example-app/README.md

 ![materialization diagram](/media/materialization_diagram.png)

-This materialization process can happen synchronously (if consistency is a requirement), or asynchronously (when [eventual consistency](http://guide.couchdb.org/draft/consistency.html) is enough).
+Some parts of this materialization process must happen synchronously (if consistency is a requirement).
+Others may happen asynchronously (when [eventual consistency](http://guide.couchdb.org/draft/consistency.html) is enough).

 ### Rely on interfaces, not concrete implementations